Xilinx/Vitis_Accel_Examples/host/data_transfer/details.md

 Data Transfer
 ==============

 This example deals with OpeCL APIs for data transfer between host and kernel.
-Data is written and read back from the kernels using different APIs and  verified using `verify` function.

 Host writes the data to be used by kernels during execution to the global memory using buffers.
 These buffers are accessible to kernels and they can read and write to these according to the permissions provided by the host in the API.
 Data written to these buffers by the kernels is then read back by the host.

 __Various APIs used are listed below :__